2017 Turin stampede: Stampede

 The incident occurred at approximately 22:30 local time, about 10 minutes before the end of the match, when panic erupted among those at Piazza San Carlo, leading to a stampede.
 During the panic, a railing of stairs leading to an underground parking garage gave way, causing additional injuries.

 Although the panic was initially thought to be caused by the noise of firecrackers, it was later determined to be caused by a robbery attempt of shooting pepper spray into the crowd to steal valuables among the public, and someone shouting that a bomb had gone off may have fueled the panic.

 Casualties

 At least 1,672 people were injured, including seven who were seriously injured.
 On 15 June, less than two weeks after the stampede, a 38-year-old woman, Erika Pioletti, died in hospital of her sustained injuries.
 Another woman, Marisa Amato, became tetraplegic and eventually died in hospital on 25 January 2019.
-A man, Anthony Bucci, died on 31 January 2020, in hospital after two years of battling with an amputated foot.
+A man, Anthony Bucci, died on 31 January 2020, in hospital after two years of battling a foot injury, which required an amputation.